opensearch-project/documentation-website/TERMS.md

 **OpenSearch Dashboards**

 The default visualization tool for data in OpenSearch.
-On first appearance, use the full name.
-“Dashboards” may be used on subsequent appearances.
+On first appearance, use the full name. *Dashboards* may be used on subsequent appearances.

 open source (n.), open-source (adj.)

 Use _open source_ as a noun (for example, “The code used throughout this tutorial is open source and can be freely modified”).
 Use _open-source_ as an adjective _(open-source software)_.

+**OpenSearch Playground**

+OpenSearch Playground provides a central location for existing and evaluating users to explore features in OpenSearch and OpenSearch Dashboards without downloading or installing any OpenSearch components locally.

 **operating system**